RakibulRanak/SlackBook/README.md

 </details>
 <br>

 Go to https://api.slack.com/apps > your app .
-In Basic Information , scroll down and you will get the signing secret and verification secret for your slack app.
-And in OAuth & Permission, you will get the user token and bot token.
-And if you don't want to format to bold,italic,bold-italic etc, set MARKUP = false
+In Basic Information , scroll down and you will get the `SLACK_SIGNING_SECRET` and `SLACK_VERIFICATION_TOKEN` for your slack app.
+And in OAuth & Permission, you will get the `SLACK_USER_TOKEN` and `SLACK_BOT_TOKEN`.
+If you don't want to format to bold,italic,bold-italic etc, set `TEXT_FONT_FORMATTER` = false and to turn off blockquote, code or codeblocks of slack, set `TEXT_BLOCK_FORMATTER` = false. `WEATHER_API_SECRET` is the app id you get after creating your account in https://api.openweathermap.org .

-You have already got the facebook user access token at step 10 of `Create A Facebook App`.
+You have already got the `FB_ACCESS_TOKEN` at step 10 of `Create A Facebook App`.
 Go to your facebook group.
-In url of your group, you will get the id of the group as a like this `95365675463530`
+In url of your group, you will get `FB_GROUP_ID` as a like this *95365675463530*

+`PORT` is by default 80 if you don't specify anything else.
+You can set two administrators who will be able to get/set/configure the SlackBook server and will get notification in inbox by SlackBook bot.
+To set administrators, go to the slack profile of the person and copy the member id and set `ADMINISTRATOR_SLACK_MEMBER_ID_1` and `ADMINISTRATOR_SLACK_MEMBER_ID_2` by the value.

 # Demonstration & Manuals